-Compilation products are the single most effective way of how to promote your music, how to significantly increase digital music distribution, how to sell your music online and to build a Complete Music Distribution Portfolio.
+Compilation products are the single most effective way of how to promote your music, how to significantly increase digital music distribution, how to sell your music online, and to build a Complete Music Distribution Portfolio.

 Compilation products can be challenging to assemble because the production company that releases the comp must secure permission from all of the parties involved.
-This can mean juggling demands of a long list of publishers, labels and musicians, who sometimes have divergent interests.
+This can mean juggling the demands of a long list of publishers, labels, and musicians, who sometimes have divergent interests.
 This fact is true even of single-artist compilation albums for artists who have worked with more than one label over the course of their career.
-In addition, there are graphic design work, metadata consistency, UPCs, quality control, audio level consistency, promotions and more.
+In addition, there are graphic design work, metadata consistency, UPCs, quality control, audio level consistency, promotions, and more.

 Compilations serve a purpose—especially now, during this digital era.
 Comps provide “pathways” for consumers to discover and embrace the work of new and even established artists.
 For instance, with a 10-artist targeted album compilation, each artist is exposed to 10x the potential consumer base as with a single-artist album.
 Some of those artists might have a larger fan base as well, increasing the potential fan base exponentially.
 In addition, when an artist is discovered on a compilation, then the consumer can easily discover the artist’s original albums—whereas this form of album promotion and discovery would never have happened without the compilation!